Azure/ms-rest-nodeauth/migrate-to-identity-v2.md

 ## Install @azure/identity

-Run the following command to install the new Identity client library:
+Run the following command to install the new Identity client library in your existing project:

 ```
 npm install --save @azure/identity@^2.0.1
 ```

-Once you're ready to remove `@azure/ms-rest-nodeauth`, remove it with:
+Once you're ready to remove `@azure/ms-rest-nodeauth` from your project, either remove it manually from the `package.json` file or remove it with:

 ```
 npm remove --save @azure/ms-rest-nodeauth